sfdeloach/docker/README.md

    Develop Locally <───────────────────────────────────────────────┘
 ```

+This section and the next, [Continuous Integration and Deployment with AWS]
+(#continuous-integration-and-deployment-with-aws), will cover the workflow cycle in greater detail.

 Install dependencies for node, npm, and react, if not already installed on your local machine:
 ```
   $ # Fedora package manager